TimBo93/AdventOfCode2021/README.md

 #### notes
 \* Day 8 : Due to time constraints, I decided to use my home zone programming language.
 Possibly I will re-implement this in another language.
-Due to time constraints, I decided to use my home zone programming language.
 Anyway: a code can't get any dirtier than this. 🤣